-Expansion revenue is any additional revenue generated on top of a customer’s initial subscription or contract.
-Generally, expansion revenue is created by upsell mechanisms built into your subscription model, which give your customers the option to pay a higher annual rate in order to gain access to upgraded features or benefits.
+Expansion revenue is any additional revenue from a customer’s initial subscription or contract.
+Expansion revenue is created by upsell mechanisms built into your subscription model, giving your customers the option to pay a higher annual rate to gain access to upgraded features or benefits.

-If your business model also includes separate add-on features which generate a recurring charge, the revenue created by these features will also need to be added to your base figure.
-Importantly, you will need to be careful to exclude items like non-recurring add-ons, or features offered to customers for a one-time fee.
+If your business model also includes separate add-on features that generate a recurring charge, the revenue created by these features must also be added to your base figure.
+Importantly, you must be careful to exclude items like non-recurring add-ons or features offered to customers for a one-time fee.

 Subtracting lost revenue

-In order to make an accurate ARR calculation, it’s critical to subtract all revenue lost from product downgrades or cancellations.
-A downgrade will be any instance in which a customer makes an adjustment to their service plan that results in paying a lower annual fee.
-For example, a streaming service customer who is paying for ad-free access to TV shows may decide to downgrade to a cheaper plan that includes advertisements.
+To accurately calculate AR, it’s critical to subtract all revenue lost from product downgrades or cancellations.
+A downgrade will be any instance in which a customer adjusts their service plan, resulting in a lower annual fee.
+For example, a streaming service customer paying for ad-free access to TV shows may decide to downgrade to a cheaper plan that includes advertisements.

-A cancellation will be any time that a customer cancels their service and does not renew before the subscription expires.
-Cancellations factored into an ARR calculation will almost always contribute to your overall churn rate or the rate at which your customers are canceling their subscriptions without returning.
+A cancellation will occur when a customer cancels their service and does not renew before the subscription expires.
+Cancellations factored into an ARR calculation will almost always contribute to your overall churn rate or the rate at which your customers cancel their subscriptions without returning.
 Churn may be calculated differently when addressing monthly recurring revenue (MRR).

-When you get an accurate read of the above figures, they can then be fed into the above formula to give you the final ARR.
-(To simplify this process, try using a free ARR calculator tool.)
+When you get an accurate read of the above figures, they can be fed into the above formula to give you the final ARR.

 Common mistakes made when interpreting ARR

-While the formula for calculating ARR might seem relatively straightforward, mistakes happen frequently and often lead to false or misleading interpretations.
-Here are a few of the most common mistakes, as well as some brief tips on how to avoid them.
+While the formula for calculating ARR might seem straightforward, mistakes happen frequently and often lead to false or misleading interpretations.
+Here are a few of the most common mistakes and some brief tips on how to avoid them.